 - Voter registration at all naturalization ceremonies in Omaha

-- Education and voter registration for government classes for Omaha area public schools
+- Education and voter registration for government classes for Omaha area schools

 - Interface with community groups involved in voter registration